angular/angular/aio/content/guide/standalone-components.md

 ```

 Note the use of an empty-path route to host `providers` that are shared among all the child routes.

+`importProvidersFrom` can be used to import existing NgModule-based DI configuration into route `providers` as well.

 ## Advanced topics